rust-lang/rfcs/text/0000-linear-type.md

 would be improved under this proposal by separating those interfaces which can apply to *all* type-parameter kinds, from those that can only apply to non-linear kinds.
 (The text mentioned `Option<T>` explicitly.
-Other types that would benefit from having a `Linear` subset include `Vec<T>`, `Result<T>`, [T], etc.) This would cause some churn in library implementations, but the modifications would generally be highly mechanical.
+Other types that would benefit from having a `?Droppable` subset include `Vec<T>`, `Result<T>`, [T], etc.) This would cause some churn in library implementations, but the modifications would generally be highly mechanical.
 (Refactoring the `impl<T> Option<T>`